 Welcome to the Frank H. Harrison Middle School.
-We open our doors for the 30th year on September 6th and welcome back approximately 385 students, their parents, and 52 staff.
-The Harrison Middle School, nestled in a crow rookery and wetlands, is home to Yarmouth's sixth through eighth-graders.
+We open our doors for the 31st year on September 5th and welcome back approximately 370 students, their parents, and 45 staff.
+The Harrison Middle School, nestled in a crow rookery and wetlands, is home to Yarmouth's sixth through eighth graders.
 As a middle school, we place concentrated effort and support on the academic, social, emotional, and physical well-being of our students.
 We assure parents that each child will be safe, challenged, know more than one adult well, and have regular communication about their child's progress and school events.
 As a continuous learning organization, we value parental feedback when we are doing our job well, as well as when we need to improve.
 The teamwork between students, parents, and the school, helps us achieve the extraordinary.

-Our main goal is to improve teaching and learning to fulfill the Yarmouth School System mission statement, "Empowering All Students to Create Fulfilling Lives in a Changing World".
+Our main goal is to improve teaching and learning to fulfill the Yarmouth School System mission statement, "Empowering All Students".
 To facilitate these efforts, our School Improvement Plan includes specific goals that are aligned with the district's strategic plan.
 Our School Improvement Team then establishes a timeline for each piece of the plan and monitors our progress.

 The core subjects include language arts, mathematics, science, and social studies.
 The exploratory program includes art, band, chorus, general music, health science, modern language, physical education, and STEAM.
 Students also have the opportunity to select from a varied menu of extracurricular activities such as drama, math team, yearbook, student leadership team, Civil Rights Team, chess club, speech and debate, and a well-rounded athletic program.